Apple brings Siri to Macs and lets it talk to apps

 READ MORE :

 The announcements were made at the tech giant’s Worldwide Developers Conference (WWDC) in San Francisco.
 In April, Apple posted its first year-on-year drop in sales since 2003.
-Its second-quarter net profit was also 22% lower than that of the previous year due to reduced demand for its iPhones, iPads, and Mac computers.
+Its second-quarter net profit was also 22% lower than the previous year due to reduced demand for iPhones, iPads, and Mac computers.
 Revenue from its App Store was, however, higher.

 Automatic emojis

-Apple is, however, seeking to distinguish its own software by giving users more control over how their messages are animated on the screen and introducing an Emojify tool.
+Apple is, however, seeking to distinguish its software by giving users more control over how their messages are animated on the screen and introducing an Emojify tool.
 It scans typed-in text to flag words that can be changed into smileys and other ideograms.
-“Opening iMessage to developers and the introduction of new features will be key to driving engagement in the face of fearsome competition in the messaging space,” said Geoff Blaber from the CCS Insight consultancy.
+“Opening iMessage to developers and introducing new features will be key to driving engagement in the face of fearsome competition in the messaging space,” said Geoff Blaber from the CCS Insight consultancy.
 “But, ironically, small touches like enhanced messaging and emojis could have the biggest impact.”
 Older users might be more impressed with a new function that automatically transcribes voicemail.

 Music redesign

-Other announcements at WWDC included a revamp of the company’s music streaming service.
-Apple Music has been criticized for having a confusing user interface – a point the firm’s services chief Eddy Cue acknowledged when he described the new version as being “more intuitive”.
-The software now features a simplified design with large headings and shelves a section. ““Apple is used to going into markets a little late with something better than its rivals, but it didn’t do that with the original Apple Music,” commented Mark Mulligan from Media Research.
-The firm also revealed that its payments facility, Apple Pay, would be extended to the web.
+Other WWDC announcements included revamping the company’s music streaming service.
+Apple Music has been criticized for having a confusing user interface – a point the firm’s services chief Eddy Cue acknowledged when he described the new version as “more intuitive”.
+The software now features a simplified design with large headings and shelves in a section.
+“Apple is used to going into markets a little late with something better than its rivals, but it didn’t do that with the original Apple Music,” commented Mark Mulligan from Media Research.
+The firm also revealed that its payment facility, Apple Pay, would be extended to the web.

 Dennis Bailey